fossunited/the-joy-of-programming/the-joy-of-programming/repeating-jp/for-loop-jp.md

 # The For Loop

-Suppose you have to do a task a hundrad times in your program.
+Suppose you have to do a task a hundred times in your program.
 Wouldn't it be too cumbersome to duplicate that code 100 times?

 Every programming language will have a way to repeat things.
 In Python, it is done using a for loop.